5 Best Hikes in La Jolla

 Torrey Pines State Park:

-Whether you’re an adrenaline junkie or simply love to watch aviation activities, you’ll want to come to this area of Torrey Pines.
+Whether you’re an adrenaline junkie or simply love to watch aviation activities, you’ll want to come to the Torrey Pines Gliderport.
 It’s one of the most historical sites for aviation in the world and is #1 spot in Southern California for non-powered flyers.

 Take in the beautiful views of the coast as you watch paragliders leap into sky and become propelled by the wind.
 (Side note: It’s located above Black’s Beach.
 As this a clothes optional beach…don’t be too startled when you see folks baring it all!)
 Start your journey by heading to 2800 Torrey Pines Scenic Dr, La Jolla, San Diego, CA 92037.